 - SEND Resources are enmeshed in the resources for the whole school.
-The main resource bank is in the Headteacher's office - The SEND budget is not separated out from the whole school budget except where a child has an Education Health Care Plan and receives funding from the LA - We pay an annual subscription to Fosseway Resource Base, which houses materials and equipment for the entire Norton Radstock network of schools - Teaching Assistants (TAs) can be utilised to support teachers to put the identified provision and SEND support plans into action
+The main resource bank is in the schools resource area and on sharepoint. - The SEND budget is not separated out from the whole school budget except where a child has an Education Health Care Plan and receives funding from the LA - Teaching Assistants (TAs) can be utilised to support teachers to put the identified provision and SEND support plans into action